 When you suffer a head injury from a car accident, playing sports, or other situations, you may have a concussion even if you don’t lose consciousness.
-Chad Mathey, DC, an expert chiropractor at Crown Medical Center in Huntsville and Florence, Alabama, offers gentle chiropractic care and supportive therapies to help you heal after a concussion or other traumatic brain injury (TBI).
+Chad Mathey, DC, an expert chiropractor at Crown Medical Center in Huntsville, offers gentle chiropractic care and supportive therapies to help you heal after a concussion or other traumatic brain injury (TBI).
 To schedule an appointment for concussion treatment with Crown Medical Center, call the office nearest you or use the convenient online form.

 A concussion is a form of traumatic brain injury (TBI) that occurs when you experience a dramatic blow to the head.
 Whiplash — a short, jerking motion of your head — can cause a concussion.
 You can also get a concussion if someone shakes you violently or strikes you in the head, or if you’re in a car accident.